-Figure 2.9: A waveform is played at a period of 20 samples: (a) at 100 percent duty cycle; (b) at 50 percent; (c) at 200 percent waveform copies could be space more closely together so that they overlap.
-The single parameter available in section 2.1-the frequency-has been heretofore used to control two separate aspects of the output: the period at which we start new copies of the waveform, and also the length of each individual copy.
+Figure 2.9: A waveform is played at a period of 20 samples: (a) at 100 percent duty cycle; (b) at 50 percent; (c) at 200 percent end.
+There is no reason the end of one cycle has to coincide with the beginning of another.
+Instead, we could ask for copies of the waveform to be spaced with alternating segments of silence; or, going in the opposite direction, the waveform copies could be space more closely together so that they overlap.
+The single parameter available in Section 2.1-the frequency-has been heretofore used to control two separate aspects of the output: the period at which we start new copies of the waveform, and also the length of each individual copy.
 The idea of timbre stretching is to control the two independently.

 Figure 2.9 shows the result of playing a wavetable in three ways.
 In each case the output waveform has period 20; in other words, the output frequency is R/20 if R is the output sample rate.
 In part (a) of the figure, each copy of the waveform is played over 20 samples, so that the wave form fits exactly into the cycle with no gaps and no overlap.
 In part (b), although the period is still 20, the waveform is compressed into the middle half of the period (10 samples); or in other words, the duty cycle-the relative amount of time the waveform fills the cycle-equals 50 percent.
 The remaining 50 percent of the time, the output is zero.

 In part (c), the waveform is stretched to 40 samples, and since it is still repeated every 20 samples, the waveforms overlap two to one.
 The duty cycle is thus 200 percent.

-Suppose now that the 100 percent duty cycle waveform has a Fourier series (section 1.8) equal to:
+Suppose now that the 100 percent duty cycle waveform has a Fourier series where ω is the angular frequency (equal to $\pi/10$ in our example since the period is 20.)
+To simplify this example we won't worry about where the series must end, and will just let it go on forever.

+(section 1.7) equal to:

-$$x{100}[n] = a_0 + a_1 \cos(\omega n + \phi_1) + a_2 \cos(2\omega n + \phi_2) + \cdots$$ where ω is the angular frequency (equal to $\pi/10$ in our example since the period is 20.)
-To simplify this example we won't worry about where the series must end, and will just let it run on forever.
+$$x{100}[n] = a_0 + a_1 \cos(\omega n + \phi_1) + a_2 \cos(2\omega n + \phi_2) + \cdots$$ where ω is the angular frequency (and so π/ω is half the period) of both signals.
+So if we denote the Fourier series of $x{50}[n]$ as:

 We would like to relate this to the Fourier series of the other two waveforms in the example, in order to show how changing the duty cycle changes the timbre of the result.
-For the 50 percent duty cycle case (calling the signal $x{50}[n]$), we observe that the waveform, if we replicate it out of phase by a half period and add the two, gives exactly the original waveform at twice the frequency: $$x{100}[2n] = x{50}[n] + x{50}[n + \frac{\pi}{\omega}],$$ where ω is the angular frequency (and so π/ω is half the period) of both signals.
-So if we denote the Fourier series of $x{50}[n]$ as: $$x{50}[n] = b_0 + b_1 \cos(\omega n + \theta_1) + b_2 \cos(2\omega n + \theta_2) + \cdots$$ and substitute the Fourier series for all three terms above, we get:
+For the 50 percent duty cycle case (calling the signal $x{50}[n]$), we observe that the waveform, if we replicate it out of phase by a half period and add the two, gives exactly the original waveform at twice the frequency:

+$$x{100}[2n] = x{50}[n] + x{50}[n + \frac{\pi}{\omega}]$$